HP forecast beats Street, CEO says overhaul taking hold

 Net income fell 16 percent to $1.23 billion, or 63 cents a share, from $1.47 billion, or 73 cents a share, a year earlier.

 HP is struggling to shore up its credibility on Wall Street while battling shrinking margins in an increasingly cut-throat PC market and cautious corporate IT spending.
-Like Dell Inc DELL.O, HP is also struggling to sustain sales growth as smartphones and tablets surge in popularity.
+Like Dell Inc, HP is also struggling to sustain sales growth as smartphones and tablets surge in popularity.

 Forrester analyst Frank Gillett said despite signs of progress, the business atmosphere - with PCs in decline - is challenging for HP.